Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Introduction

 We recall the following non-exhaustive list of works on Cauchy problems.
 The local well-posedness theory of Schr\"odinger map flows was developed by Sulem-Sulem-Bardos \cite{SSB}, Ding-Wang \cite{DW}, McGahagan \cite{Mc}.
 The global well-posedness theory was started by Chang-Shatah-Uhlenbeck \cite{CSU} and Nahmod-Stefanov-Uhlenbeck \cite{NSU}.
 And the $d=1$ case with general targets was studied by Rodnianski-Rubinstein-Staffilani \cite{RRS}.
 The global existence for small data in critical Besov spaces was proved by Ionescu-Kenig \cite{IK} and Bejenaru \cite{B} independently.
 The small data global well-posedness theory in critical Sobolev spaces was done by Bejenaru-Ionescu-Kenig \cite{BIK} for high dimensions $d\ge 4$.
 The two dimension case, which is energy critical, was studied by Bejenaru-Ionescu-Kenig-Tataru \cite{BIKT} where the global well-posedness theory for small data in critical Sobolev spaces was established for $\mathcal{N}=\mathbb{S}^2$ with $d\ge 2$.
 And Dodson-Smith \cite{DS} studied the conditional global regularity problem for $d=2$.

-The stationary solutions of SL are harmonic maps.
-So far, the dynamic behavior of SL near harmonic maps is partly known in the equivariant case with $d=2$, $\mathcal{N}=\Bbb S^2$.
+The stationary solutions of SMF are harmonic maps.
+So far, the dynamical behavior of SMF near harmonic maps is partly known in the equivariant case with $d=2$, $\mathcal{N}=\Bbb S^2$.
 The works of Gustafson, Kang, Tsai, Nakanish \cite{GKT2,GNT} proved asymptotic stability v.s. wind oscillating near harmonic maps in high equivariant classes.
-Bejenaru-Tataru \cite{BT} proved global stability v.s. instability of harmonic maps for 1-equivariant 2D SL.
-The type II blowup solutions were constructed by Merle-Raphael-Rodnianski \cite{MPR} and Perelman \cite{P} for 1-equivariant 2D SL.
-And the below threshold conjecture was verified for equivariant SL from $\Bbb R^2$ into $\Bbb S^2$ or $\Bbb H^2$ by Bejenaru-Ionescu-Kenig-Tataru \cite{BIKT2, BIKT3}.
+Bejenaru-Tataru \cite{BT} proved global stability v.s. instability of harmonic maps for 1-equivariant 2D SMF.
+The type II blowup solutions were constructed by Merle-Raphael-Rodnianski \cite{MPR} and Perelman \cite{P} for 1-equivariant 2D SMF.
+And the below threshold conjecture was verified for equivariant SMF from $\Bbb R^2$ into $\Bbb S^2$ or $\Bbb H^2$ by Bejenaru-Ionescu-Kenig-Tataru \cite{BIKT2, BIKT3}.

-All the mentioned global well-posedness results of SL with $d\ge 2$ are for targets of $\Bbb S^2$ or $\Bbb H^2$.
-Tataru raised the proof of small data global well-posedness in critical Sobolev spaces for general compact K\"ahler targets as an open problem in the seminar report \cite{Koch}.
+All the mentioned global well-posedness results of SMF with $d\ge 2$ are for targets of $\Bbb S^2$ or $\Bbb H^2$.
+Tataru raised the proof of small data global well-posedness in critical Sobolev spaces for general compact K\"ahler targets as an open problem in the survey report \cite{Koch}.
 This work, which deals with the energy critical case $d=2$, together with our companion work \cite{LIZE2} solves this problem.